rubymonsters/ruby-for-beginners/source/12-blocks.md

 Blocks are one of the things programmers absolutely love about Ruby.
 They are an extremely powerful feature that allows us to write very flexible code.
-At the same time, they read very well, and they are used all over the place.
+At the same time they read very well, and they are used all over the place.

 So, what is a block?